Discounts, coupons and loyalty

 Coupon codes

 For email campaigns, social posts, partnership giveaways, or staff-give-this-to-a-disappointed-guest moments.
-Two shapes are live:
+Two shapes exist:

 Discount mechanics are flexible:

-• Per-user dedupe so a single guest can't drain a campaign.
+- Per-user dedupe so a single guest can't drain a per-user campaign.

 Loyalty cards (POS-driven)

-• Pricing comes from your POS.
-Fooodo doesn't override; it surfaces what your card programme already says.
+- Pricing comes from your POS.
+Fooodo doesn't override; it surfaces what your member programme already says, fetched from the POS loyalty endpoint.

 There's no second loyalty engine inside Fooodo.
 There are no in-app points, no parallel tier system, no "earn 1 point per €" mechanic.
 The card programme you already run is the loyalty programme — Fooodo plugs into it.